-The Queen is, in other words, above fashion.
-Her signature style originated at the start of her reign, and she has steadfastly refused to deviate – so no regrettable ‘70s prints or ill-judged ‘80s frills and flounces.
+And in her own inimitable way, the Queen's has been a strong and consistent force in fashion over the decades.
+Her signature style originated at the start of her reign, and she has steadfastly refused to deviate – so no regrettable ‘70s prints or ill-considered ‘80s frills and flounces.
 The Queen’s style is constant and intrinsic to her identity – and although it may look effortless, it subtly sends out all the required messages.
 It says: unwavering authority, tact and diplomacy, and when the occasion demands it, knock-out, opulent elegance.

 In her book Luella’s Guide To English Style, Luella Bartley lists some tongue-in-cheek Upper Class Rules of dressing: “Nothing should look new; Impractical fashion victims will catch their death of cold; If you have to try you have lost; Tradition is all that matters; The country is where it’s at.”
 The Queen’s uniform represents these codes.
 It’s her look and she’s sticking with it – and it speaks volumes.